stephen1706/joi-swagger-generator/readme.md

 -h is the path to the header file
 -v is the path to your validator class
--o is the location of the swagger file will be generated
+-o is the location of the swagger file will be generated -g is to defined the api gateway url base path
 ```

 Example for 1 validator file